aboudard/springboot-ngrx-data/README.md

 # springboot-ngrx-data

-SpringBoot with NgRx Data in Angular 5
+Spring Boot with NgRx Data in Angular 5
-This project demonstrates the use of SpringBoot with Angular 5 and NgRx Data lib on top of NgRx.
+This project demonstrates the use of Spring Boot with Angular 5 and NgRx Data lib on top of NgRx.
 Find the lib here : https://github.com/johnpapa/angular-ngrx-data

 ## Install